Chiunownow/StagePlotPirate/README.md

 ## How to Use

 ### Method 1: Quick Configuration Import
-1. Open [this configuration file link](https://app.diagrams.net/?src=about#_CONFIG_zdjNboMwDAfwp+HaAxPqeaPaaYdK086TCS7xSj4WO6N9+wE97LIH+EsIOR+KfnLARDTHl6ZtR75Qna2vaim8yVCoCOs60Dw9N90248Ob5bWnWzvarn3db4WWwyTm61CVi0vRONrBpbCP9l5qTMt67c13o4nPc7KzFDJ+LMAX3QPPND6iQBL3QN06zflM496kyQ63MG+mtocAzdnTwGiqUtKCRjJRsDQNpIolcj5JwSKN/COOwUxfYJ5SA5aI0Qolf1fJYVsfijXZpxrFEUsl6/JgooTlufJ9SIXA9i2IgwMhPt8hRbEE9qELVTGzFWvgIo5mLFbmEY9UXFUVtOqZhSJYAc1zdVcwUloYrCYo3bJPEez4q0xgxyiVOMHtXWa6wqGsrKkCM92jeSyS0TCDvXSL/J0LutMDxXFz/vvDzErl5nj6BQ==) to load all libraries.
+1. Open [this configuration file link](https://app.diagrams.net/?src=about#_CONFIG_zdjNboMwDAfwp+HaAxPqeaPaaYdK086TCS7xSj4WO6N9+wE97LIH+EsIOR+KfnLARDTHl6ZtR75Qna2vaim8yVCoCOs60Dw9N90248Ob5bWnWzvarn3db4WWwyTm61CVi0vRONrBpbCP9l5qTMt67c13o4nPc7KzFDJ+LMAX3QPPND6iQBL3QN06zflM496kyQ63MG+mtocAzdnTwGiqUtKCRjJRsDQNpIolcj5JwSKN/COOwUxfYJ5SA5aI0Qolf1fJYVsfijXZpxrFEUsl6/JgooTlufJ9SIXA9i2IgwMhPt8hRbEE9qELVTGzFWvgIo5mLFbmEY9UXFUVtOqZhSJYAc1zdVcwUloYrCYo3bJPEez4q0xgxyiVOMHtXWa6wqGsrKkCM92jeSyS0TCDvXSL/J0LutMDxXFz/vvDzErl5nj6BQ==) to load all scratchpad.
-2. If the libraries do not appear on the left sidebar, go to **Menu - Extras - Configuration** and check if the configuration has been imported.
+2. If the scratchpad do not appear on the left sidebar, go to **Menu - Extras - Configuration** and check if the configuration has been imported.
 3. If the configuration is imported but not applied, click **Preferences - Reset**, then refresh the page.

 ### Method 2: Manual Library Import